Anytech/silverstripe-pwa/README.md

 - Service worker that displays offline-page when there is not connection (Working)
 - Handle incomming push events (Working)
 - Subscribe devices to push-service (Working)
-- Send push-notifications from CMS (In Progress)
+- Send push-notifications from CMS (Working)

 ## Requirements
 - SilverStripe ^4.0